susisu/eslint-plugin-safe-typescript/src/rules/no-unsafe-object-property-overwrite/README.md

 default = `true`

-When set to `true`, allows object spreads in any position if the object's type has only [index signatures](https://www.typescriptlang.org/docs/handbook/2/objects.html#index-signatures) like `{ [key: string]: number }`.
+When set to `true`, allows object spreads in any position if the object's type has only [index signatures](https://www.typescriptlang.org/docs/handbook/2/objects.html#index-signatures) e.g. `{ [key: string]: number }`.

 If the type has index signatures, object spreads are safe in most cases, while there are still some cases where it becomes unsafe.
 For example: